 The important aspect here is to feel everything completely.
 Stuffing your feelings, putting on a “pretty face” for others, pretending you’re not hurting at all – just angry and indignant – all of that will only keep you stuck in those emotions.
 And under the surface you will still be boiling with anger and unexpressed grief because of what you have lost.
 You have been taught, perhaps, that it’s not lady-like to scream, pound pillows or express any anger.
 You may believe that because you asked for the divorce, you are not justified in feeling upset about it at all – only relief.
 You may believe that it is not polite to “air your dirty laundry in public,” so you say nothing.
 There are many reasons why women and men deny the feelings that come up during an emotional experience like a divorce.
 Perhaps you need to look strong for your children or for the rest of your family.
 Perhaps a part of you was deeply ashamed that things didn’t work out.
 Perhaps for religious reasons your grief is so deep you don’t even allow yourself to recognize it for fear of being ashamed in front of your God.

 Please get in touch with those feelings and allow them to come to the surface where you can face them.
-If you need to talk to someone you trust, in a professional atmosphere, in order to recognize these very human emotions, then by all means give yourself this gift while you are going through this very trying time.
+If you need to talk to someone you trust, in a professional atmosphere, in order to recognize these very human emotions, then by all means give yourself this gift while you are going through this very trying time, sorting out all the emotional effects of divorce.

 And be aware that those feelings and emotions may repeat themselves and come up again and again throughout this emotionally healing journey.
 Just like waves.